puqeko/snake/README.md

 ## Compilation Instructions

-The repository should be cloned to the assignment directory
+This repository must be placed in the assignment directory of the [ence260 repository](https://github.com/puqeko/ence260) to access dependancies

 ```
 ence260/assignment/team114/